Bread Dad

 Print Recipe Pin Recipe

-Chocolate chip banana bread muffins are delicious & super easy to make!
-Our recipe uses RIPE bananas and mini chocolate chips in order to create a wonderful kid-friendly snack.
-This banana bread muffin recipe creates approximately 18-24 standard muffins (non-jumbo muffins).
+Chocolate chip banana muffins are delicious & super easy to make!
+My recipe uses RIPE bananas and MINI chocolate chips in order to create a wonderful kid-friendly snack.
+Visit Bread Dad (BreadDad.com) for many more easy banana bread & banana muffin recipes.

 Course: Appetizer, Breakfast, Dessert, Side Dish, Snack